- The Inn

 As befits an old port town, Mystic, Connecticut has more than enough restaurants to satisfy the gourmand in your group!
 While we’re known for having amazing seafood restaurants in Mystic, CT, there are fabulous Mystic, CT restaurants to suit any taste.
 Be sure to see our master list of great restaurants near Mystic, Connecticut!

-Still not convinced of all there is to do here in Mystic and the surrounding area?
-Here are a few articles from our blog that other visitors both to our website and to Stonecroft Country Inn, one of the best places to stay in Mystic, CT, found interesting about the various attractions in Mystic, CT.
+Still not convinced of all there is to do here in Mystic, CT and the surrounding area?
+Here are a few articles from our blog that other visitors to our Mystic, CT bed and breakfast found interesting about the various things to do in Mystic, CT.